Rock Radio Scrapbook

 (Photo courtesy David Lennick)

-morphing into a talk station since the mid-1980s, with many familiar weekday
+talk station since the mid-1980s, with many familiar weekday music shows like

-disappearing during that decade.
-David Lennick was one of the last music hosts
+David Lennick was one of the last music hosts at

 Keogh phoned me one Friday morning and asked if I was ready to take over the all